fullmetalbrackets/blog/src/content/blog/pihole-anywhere-tailscale.md

 We'll set up Tailscale first, although you can have Pi-hole installed beforehand.
 Which one comes first doesn't really matter.

-First, go to the <a href="https://tailscale.com" target="_blank">Tailscale website</a> and create an account.
-This will create your <a href="https://tailscale.com/kb/1136/tailnet" target="_blank">Tailnet</a> with your newly created account as the Owner and which you'll manage through the web-based <a href="https://login.tailscale.com/admin" target="_blank">admin console</a>.
+First, go to the <a href="https://tailscale.com" target="_blank" data-umami-event="pihole-anywhere-post-tailscale-site">Tailscale website</a> and create an account.
+This will create your <a href="https://tailscale.com/kb/1136/tailnet" target="_blank" data-umami-event="pihole-anywhere-post-docs-tailnet">Tailnet</a> with your newly created account as the Owner and which you'll manage through the web-based <a href="https://login.tailscale.com/admin" target="_blank" data-umami-event="pihole-anywhere-post-admin-console">admin console</a>.

 On your Linux server, use the following command to run the Tailscale install script: